ansys/pygranta/doc/source/development_and_release_processes.rst

 #.
 Publish *idiomatic packages* as stable releases to public PyPI.
 #.
 Update the *PyGranta meta-package* ``main`` branch to depend on the public *idiomatic packages* stable releases.
 #.
-Cherry-pick the changes above to the ``release`` branch.
+Cherry-pick the changes to the ``release`` branch.
 #.
 Publish the *PyGranta meta-package* as a stable release to public PyPI.
 #.
-Create a Pull Request in the PyAnsys meta-package repository to move the PyGranta dependency to the stable release
+Create a Pull Request in the PyAnsys meta-package repository to move the PyGranta dependency to the new stable
-   published above.
+   release.
 #.
 If any new *idiomatic package* releases are compatible with the previous release of Granta MI, create a patch release
    of the previous *PyGranta meta-package* release.